lopierra/r4ds_study_group/README.md

   * Section 4 (R Markdown) from [Getting Used to R](https://ismayc.github.io/rbasics-book/4-rmarkdown.html)
   * We will probably save the R Markdown discussion for a future meeting, though, so we can get back to working with data

-Optional:

-* Inspect another built-in dataset and make a plot to share with group (https://ggplot2.tidyverse.org/reference/#section-data)
-* Save it in either a script or an R Markdown document